ekuiter/pignap-case-study/esp32/README.txt

 - halt.bat: Stops the VM.
 Use this after flashing is done and the VM is no more needed.
 - reset.bat: Completely removes the VM.

-If flashing does not work from within the VM, install esptool.py (https://github.com/espressif/esptool) on the Windows host system and use flash_windows.bat after building the software.
+If flashing does not work from within the VM, install esptool.py (https://github.com/espressif/esptool) on the Windows host system and, after building the software, use flash_windows.bat and monitor_windows.bat.

 Manual Usage
 ============